JuliaGeometry/Descartes.jl/README.md

 The long term goal is to deliver a geometry kernel suited for the growing capabilities of digital manufacturing.

-Initially the focus will be on the following representations:
+We aim to support the following representations cohesively:

 - [BRep](http://en.wikipedia.org/wiki/Boundary_representation)
 - [Functional](http://en.wikipedia.org/wiki/Function_representation)